 Washing machine width

 The most common size problem seems to be where the washer is too wide to fit in the kitchen.
 The vast majority of front-loading washing machines are between 595mm and 600mm wide (59.5cm – 60cm) so if the space you want to fit it into is even a millimetre or so smaller it’s not going to fit.
-If you can’t create any extra width try searching on widths using a link on the left filter column of this Compare washing machines page but I can tell you now there are very few washers with much smaller widths other than top loaders or compact washing machines with very small drums.
+If you can’t create any extra width you will have problems as width is the one dimension that is adhered to by most manufacturers.
+They may vary in depth and height but seldom on width.
+There are very few washers with much smaller widths other than top loaders, or compact washing machines with very small drums.

 Washing machine height is the dimension you can do most to reduce.
-If your only problem is that you can’t find a washing machine to fit under the worktop you can try searching on height using the height filters on my Compare washing machines page.
+If your only problem is that you can’t find a washing machine to fit under the worktop you can try searching on height using the height filters on my Compare washing machines between 60 – 80 cm.
 I’ve seen some quoting 800 mm (80 cm) high.
 If necessary you may also be able to reduce the height of most washers by using a washing machine height reduction kit supplied by many manufacturers, which involves removing the lid and replacing it with a flat one as well as sometimes removing the feet and fitting smaller studs.
 However, you shouldn’t just remove the lid yourself as there are some safety issues to bear in mind as discussed in the reducing height of washing machine article.

 Washing machine depths